Awarding Body: UoN

 Progression and Career Opportunities

-This course will prepare students for employment in the film and television industries and will also give them the confidence to set up as an independent filmmaker working outside the mainstream.
+This course will prepare students for employment in the film and television industries and will also give them the confidence to set up as independent filmmakers working outside the mainstream.

-Students on completing this course have found employment in the media and film industries at a technical or junior level.
+Graduates of this course have found employment in the media and film industries at a technical or junior level.
 Examples include floor or production runner, lighting trainee, assistant grip, camera trainee, independent film-maker, media, film and television industries.
 Other jobs have included marketing, advertising, public relations and wider communications industries, as well as education.
+Several have started their own companies and found international success in the film industry.

-This course will also give students the skills to progress further onto the second stage of a film production degree or on to the third stage of the BA (Hons) Media Production and Moving Image at the University of Northampton.
+This course will also give students the skills to progress further onto the second year of a film production degree or on to the third year of the BA (Hons) Media Production and Moving Image at the University of Northampton.

 Entry Requirements for new students